daigofuji/aaja25-schedule/README.md

 Two parts.
 One: Python code that fetches the schedule using guidebook Open API and writes a json file

+TLDR: cd to `python` directory and run `python main.py` to get the schedule in `schedule.json`.

 Two: React app that reads the json file and displays the schedule in a nice way.

+to start develope, type `npm start` in the root directory.

 # Python setup.